Domine Eduard Osok Airport: Contemporary history

-As an airport feeder, Domine Eduard Osok Airport serves domestic scheduled services operated by several airlines including Garuda Indonesia, Sriwijaya Air, and Xpress Air.
+As an airport feeder, Domine Eduard Osok Airport serves domestic scheduled services operated by several airlines including Garuda Indonesia, Lion Air and Sriwijaya Air.
 In addition, the airport also serves pioneer destinations which are operated by Susi Air to some surrounding areas such as Ayawasi, Inawatan, Teminabuan, and Waisai.
 With a length of 2,500 meters and 45 meters wide, this airport runway can be landed by jet aircraft like the Boeing 737 series and the Airbus A320.

-The airport was inaugurated as an international airport by Ministry of Transportation on 17 August 2025.
+The airport was officially designated as an international airport by the Ministry of Transportation on 17 August 2025.
+Following this designation, plans are being considered to open international routes from Sorong to Australia and other Asia-Pacific countries.